WP Simple Pay Blog

 free trial offers

-This is especially important if your product or service has a lot of features or solves a lot of problems.
+This is especially important if your product or service has many features or solves many problems.
 Without segmenting your users, there’s a good chance your onboarding process wouldn’t show the value you can create for them.

 5. Ask for the Sale Early and Often